House completion – the process

 Once contracts have been exchanged, the house sale becomes legally binding.

 If you decide you need to pull out of the sale, you will lose your deposit and may be sued for breach of contract.
 This could result in you being financially liable for the cost of the entire sale.
-If, as a seller, you decide to pull out of the sale after exchange, you will be required to repay the deposit (with interest) and may also be vulnerable to legal action against you.
+If you’re a seller who decides to pull out of the sale after exchange, you will be required to repay the deposit (with interest) and may also be vulnerable to legal action against you.

 What happens between exchange and completion